nuuuwan/news_lk3_data/README.md

 At least 13 policemen were beaten to death and 6 Awami League men were also among the dead, Bangladesh’s Financial Express newspaper reported.

+Prime Minister Sheik Hasina, has called for calm as protestors called for her ouster.

 With internet access cut, some newspapers are not online, while others are uploading pdf versions of their editions online.

 Bangladesh’s Taka has been under pressure since the economy started to recover after Covid and the central bank did not allow rates to go up amid a strong recovery.